KeithQuinn/Assignment_2020_Programming-for-Data-Analysis/README.md

 <br>

-### 3.6.1 Discussing the code from Poisson Distribution
+### 3.6.1 Discussing the code from Central Limit Theorem

 Code from CLT discussed.